 The most common infections spread in pools and spas are gastrointestinal (e.g. cryptosporidium and viruses) and skin rashes (bacteria mainly).
-Blood and vomit are unlikely to cause illness, because they are less likely to be infected than faeces and skin and pool disinfectants should kill any bugs that there are, provided disinfectant residuals and pH values are within recommended ranges.
+Blood and vomit in swimming pools are unlikely to cause illness.
+They are less likely to be infected than faeces and skin and pool disinfectants should kill any bugs that there are, provided disinfectant residuals and pH values are within recommended ranges.
 But there are some precautions to take.

-Small amounts of blood, eg.: from a nose bleed, will be quickly dispersed and any germs present killed by the disinfectant in the water.
+Small amounts of blood, eg.: from a nose bleed, will be quickly dispersed.
+Any germs present killed by the disinfectant in the water.

 If significant amounts of blood are spilled into the pool, it should be temporarily cleared of people, to allow the pollution to disperse and any infective particles to be neutralised by the residual disinfectant.